adletsmakov/ExampleWeatherApp/README.md

 # WeatherApp
-Tutorial Project
-A WeatherApplication with usage of different libraries of Android, Dagger 2, Room, Retrofit, Kotlin
+A "WeatherApp" project with usage of different libraries of Android, Dagger 2, Room, Retrofit, Kotlin